-The NQCS can be introduced in its basic parent form or it can be expanded upon to provide more data quality detail by agencies where a greater level of detail is required; detail relating to data quality and operational requirements and standards.
+The NQCS can be introduced in its basic parent form or it can be expanded upon to provide more data quality detail by agencies where a greater level of detail is required; for example, detail relating to data quality and operational requirements and standards.

 This expansion to the NQCS is called child coding.
-These child codes are currently allocated in-house, however, a nationally agreed set of child codes will be developed.
-When developed these child codes shall form an annex to this document.
+These child codes are currently allocated in-house; however, a nationally agreed set of child codes will be developed.
+When developed, these child codes shall form an annex to this document.

-The NQCS parent codes can be easily expanded upon with children codes.
+The NQCS parent codes can be easily expanded upon with child codes.

-Table 2 below, shows how an agency can expand the QC 200 series to differentiate between data that is of known quality and data that is currently non-verified, that is, raw telemetered data).
+Table 2, below, shows how an agency can expand the QC 200 series to differentiate between data that are of known quality and data that are currently non verified (i.e. raw telemetered data).